pros and cons of employee monitoring

 When employers monitor software and app usage, they gain a glimpse into the day-to-day lives of their employees.
 They can see which tools are helpful, distracting, or just unnecessary.

-With this data, employers can make better software purchases that save them money and help their team be more productive.
+With this data, employers can make better software purchases that save money and help their teams be more productive.

 Tracking employee time

 Employee time is easy to track.
-With the right employee time tracking software, you can see late, missed, or abandoned shifts.
+With the right employee time tracking software, you can see late, missed, or abandoned shifts with the right employee time tracking software.
 You’ll also be able to spot burnout, see time spent on specific tasks, and generate timesheets to pay your team.

 Keylogging solutions

-This type of monitoring records the keystrokes made on a device.
+Keylogging is a type of monitoring that records the keystrokes made on a device.
 Employers can then use this data to gauge how productive their employees are.
 While keystroke monitoring can be incredibly insightful, it can also log sensitive information like passwords, credit cards, and banking credentials.

 If you’re simply looking for a gauge of productivity, a tool that tracks keyboard activity might be a better (and safer) fit.